iobis/obis-products-catalog/docs/index.md

 ## What is the OBIS Products Catalog?

-The OBIS Products Catalog is a centralized metadata repository that helps users discover and access data products created from OBIS-mediated marine biodiversity data.
-As the OBIS network has grown, it became challenging to track the diverse products—from maps and models to publications and software—that researchers have created.
-This catalog provides a searchable, well-organized metadata registry with semantic web capabilities.
+The OBIS Products Catalog is a cmetadata repository that helps users discover and access data products created from OBIS-mediated marine biodiversity data, or designed to support the OBIS network.
+As the OBIS network has grown, it became challenging to track the diverse products, like maps, models, training, visualizations, software, and presentations, that researchers have created.
+This catalog provides a searchable focal point for the products, and also ensures the metadata are exposed to catalogs like ODIS for increased findability.

 ## Key Features

 {: .highlight }
 > **Centralized Discovery** - Find data products from across the OBIS network
 >
-> **Rich Metadata** - Enhanced schemas with author tracking, funding info, and spatial/temporal coverage
+> **Lightweight** - Focuses metadata focused across multiple repositories without manipulation
 >
-> **Semantic Web Ready** - JSON-LD export for machine-readable metadata
+> **Semantic Web Ready** - JSON-LD export for machine-readable metadata and sharing with ODIS
 >
 > **Linked Data** - Connections to OBIS nodes, institutions, and Ocean Expert
 >